openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 #.
 Select **Save Changes** at the bottom of the page.
 You can now create timed
    or proctored exams in your course.

+For information about creating a timed or proctored exam, see :ref:`Create a Timed or Proctored Exam`.

 .. _Create a Timed or Proctored Exam: